Maxohm491/OhmEngine/README.md

 # Ohm Engine

 A fast, lightweight, and flexible 2D game engine built with **Dlang**.
 Designed for developers who want a simple framework to create any kind of 2D game.
 I created it for my own personal use, but feel free to use any or all of my code if you find it helpful.

+Check ui

 ## Features